Welcome to the community review site for the Collective Wisdom Handbook.

 Our aim is to write a high-quality book that provides a comprehensive, practical and authoritative guide to crowdsourcing and digitally-enabled participation projects in the cultural heritage sector.
 We want it to be an effective road map for cultural institutions hoping to use crowdsourcing for the first time, a resource for institutions already using crowdsourcing to benchmark their work, and a source of insights into the ‘behind the scenes’ work required for participatory projects.

-Writing for diverse audiences from the varied perspectives represented in our group of collaborators is not easy, particularly when working remotely and within a limited time frame.
-To borrow a phrase from another community review project, we welcome your help in pointing out any places that may require additional explanation, or that may not be accessible to newcomers in those professions and fields.
+Writing for diverse audiences from the varied perspectives represented in our group of collaborators is not easy, particularly when working remotely and within a limited time frame, so we asked early readers to comment on our book.
+To borrow a phrase from another community review project, we welcomed help in pointing out any places that may require additional explanation, or that may not be accessible to newcomers in those professions and fields.
+We’d always love to know how you might use the book or individual chapters in teaching, research and your own practice.

-The review period for this publication will close on August 9, 2021.
-After this, we’ll begin re-editing to incorporate feedback (and fix oddities in referencing etc.).
+The review period for this publication closed on August 9, 2021.
+After this, we’ll begin re-editing to incorporate feedback (and fix oddities in referencing etc.) and produce our final version of the book.

 Please feel free to email the project leads - Mia Ridge, Samantha Blickhan and Meghan Ferriter - via email@example.com with any comments or questions you’d rather make privately.